igorkasyanchuk/active_storage_validations/README.md

       dimension_height_less_than_or_equal_to: "height must be less than or equal to %{length} pixel."
       dimension_width_equal_to: "width must be equal to %{length} pixel."
       dimension_height_equal_to: "height must be equal to %{length} pixel."
-      aspect_ratio_not_square: "doesn't a square image"
+      aspect_ratio_not_square: "must be a square image"
-      aspect_ratio_not_portrait: "doesn't contain a portrait image"
+      aspect_ratio_not_portrait: "must be a portrait image"
-      aspect_ratio_not_landscape: "doesn't contain a landscape image"
+      aspect_ratio_not_landscape: "must be a landscape image"
-      aspect_ratio_is_not: "doesn't contain aspect ratio of %{aspect_ratio}"
+      aspect_ratio_is_not: "must have an aspect ratio of %{aspect_ratio}"
       aspect_ratio_unknown: "has an unknown aspect ratio"
 ```

-In some cases Active Storage Validations provides variables to help you customize messages:
+In some cases, Active Storage Validations provides variables to help you customize messages:

 The "content_type_invalid" key has two variables that you can use, a variable named "content_type" containing the content type of the send file and a variable named "authorized_type" containing the list of authorized content types.

-It's variables are not used by default to leave the choice to the user.
+The variables are not used by default to leave the choice to the user.

 For example :